jameslkingsley/mars/README.md

     </a>
 </p>

-MarsTEST is designed with large communities in mind.
+Mars is designed with large communities in mind.
 When you're the game master for a mission, you take on a big responsibility to deliver a fun experience to the players.
 Current implementations for real-time control don't offer enough detail and cause a lot of headaches when trying to do very specific things.
 The goal of Mars is to create a platform that's extensible and robust allowing communities to create their own additions and customise Mars to suit their needs.

 ## Coding Guidelines
 This project follows the [ACE3 coding guidelines](http://ace3mod.com/wiki/development/coding-guidelines.html).
 Here's some basic rules: